 - Barometer: This instrument measures air pressure.

-- Rain Gauge: This tells us how much rain fell in one
+- Rain Gauge: This tells us how much rain fell in one area.

 - Anemometer: This instrument measures wind speed.

 High pressure brings clear and sunny skies.
 Air under high pressure sinks, leaving us with clear skies.
-A barometer measures high
+A barometer measures high and low pressure.

 Low pressure brings cloudy and gloomy skies.
 Air under low pressure rises and cools, forming clouds and sometimes precipitation.
 Low pressure systems sometimes bring tornadoes.